-Sunday papers are some of the BEST places to find savings, and it’s where you’ll get coupon inserts.
+Sunday papers are some of the BEST places to find savings, especially if you have a Sunday paper subscription.
+It’s where you’ll get coupon inserts.
 Inside each Sunday paper are coupon booklets, also known as “freestanding inserts.”
-There are four different inserts that come out on a regular basis: Smart Source (SS), Save (formerly RetailMeNot Everyday and Red Plum), Unilever Super Saver Coupons (USS), and Procter & Gamble (PG).
+There are four different inserts that come out on a regular basis: Smart Source (SS), Save (formerly RetailMeNot Everyday and Red Plum), Procter & Gamble (PG), and Unilever Super Saver.

 But a single Sunday newspaper copy can easily run $3 or more.
 Signing up for a Sunday paper subscription typically will save you money in the long run when factoring in coupons.
 Plus, many publishers give the option to subscribe to just the Sunday edition.

 Read our tips for ways to get them super cheap.
 And if you’re wondering why you need a Sunday newspaper, we have all that for you, too.

 Download the Krazy Coupon Lady app for more gift ideas and other money-saving tips, deals, and coupons.

 1. Only pay for Sunday papers if you just want coupon inserts.

 There’s no sense in paying for a week-long subscription if you just want the coupons.
 Coupons only come in the Sunday edition of the paper, and most newspapers offer a Sunday-only subscription.
 If you’re only looking for coupon inserts, skip the rest of the week for a cheaper price tag.

 TIP: Know the Sunday Coupon Insert Schedule to known when to ask to “skip” a week.